On Stein's test of uniformity on the hypersphere: Asymptotic results

 holds for $n\to \infty$, and where $\mathcal{W}'$ has the covariance kernel

 Here, we write $\xi_{k_1,k_2}(\bs,\bt)=\Ebig{C_{k_1}^{(p-2)/2}(\bs^\top \bX)C_{k_2}^{(p-2)/2}(\bt^\top \bX)}$ for all $\bs,\bt\in\Spp$. \end{theorem}

-For applications, it is convenient to consider a finite-dimensional projection of the random field $\mathcal{W}'$ to get a covariance matrix corresponding to the kernel at a fixed set of vectors on the sphere.
+For applications, it is convenient to consider a finite-dimensional projection of the random field $\mathcal{W}'$ to get a covariance matrix corresponding to the kernel at a fixed set of vectors on $\Spp$.

 \begin{remark} Let $m\in \N$ and fix $\bt_1,\ldots,\bt_m\in\Spp$.
 For $k\in\N$, define the vectors of Gegenbauer polynomials and spherical harmonics as

 This notation allows us to write the covariance matrix $\mathbf{K}_m$ of the Gaussian limit of the random vector $\bW_n-\sqrt{n}\bz:=\big(W_n(\bt_1)-\sqrt{n}z(\bt_1),\ldots,W_n(\bt_m)-\sqrt{n}z(\bt_m)\big)^\top$, corresponding to the kernel $K'$ in Theorem~\ref{thm:3mgf}, as